sebsto/amplify-ios-workshop/BOA332/README.md

 ## In progress (status 10/3/2022)

-[] Refactoring workshop instructions for Signin With Apple
+[] Refactor instructions for custom login UI

 **October 10 2022**